mittinatten/freesasa/doc/doxy_main.md

 and

+    $ freesasa --foreach-residue-type --no-log 1ubq.pdb
     RES: ALA    122.87
     RES: ARG    531.77
     RES: ASN    160.57
     ...

 to stdout respectively (`--no-log` suppresses the standard log message).
-If one prefers writing each to separate files, the options `--residue-file` and `--residue-type-file` can be used to specify this.

-@section PDB-filter Run as PDB filter

 The command-line interface can also be used as a PDB filter:

     $ cat 1ubq.pdb | freesasa --no-log --print-as-B-values

-prints a PDB-file where the temperature factors have been replaced by SASA values, and occupancy numbers by the radius of each atom:

     ATOM      1  N   MET A   1      27.340  24.430   2.614  1.55 15.31
     ATOM      2  CA  MET A   1      26.266  25.413   2.842  2.00 20.34
     ATOM      3  C   MET A   1      26.913  26.639   3.531  1.55  0.00
     ...

+The output is PDB-file where the temperature factors have been replaced by SASA values, and occupancy numbers by the radius of each atom:

 Only the atoms and models used in the calculation will be present in the output (see @ref Input for how to modify this).

+To generate all three results at the same time and write them to separate files, run

+    $ freesasa --residue-file=1ubq.seq --residue-type-file=1ubq.res --B-value-file=1ubq.b 1ubq.pdb

 @section Input PDB input